Purposes of the Queens discussion group for autistic (and autistic-like) adults

-As our group grows, to create a subgroup that will self-train in leadership skills, with the longterm aim of spawning a variety of new groups that will be useful to autistic people in various ways, including, among others:
+As our group grows, to encourage some of our members self-train in leadership skills via the Autistic Peer Leadership Group, with the longterm aim of spawning a variety of new groups that will be useful to autistic people in various ways, including, among others:

 Neighborhood-based support groups in as many different geographic locations within the NYC area as possible, and/or accommodating different subcategories of autistic people.

 Career-oriented groups for autistic people who are either working in or interested in working in particular professions/occupations.
 (These groups will exist mostly online until sufficient critical mass is reached for worthwhile in-person activities.)